Felisias/Tinkoff_Machine_Learning_Course/README.md

 * **Activations & Gradients:** `relu`, `sigmoid`, `softmax`, and their derivatives.
 * **Layers & Regularization:** `dropout_forward`, `batch_norm_forward`, `max_pooling_1d`, L1/L2 gradients.
 * **Kernels:** `rbf_kernel`, `polynomial_kernel`

-##  How to Use
-Each `.md` file contains a clean, uncommented Python implementation of the respective algorithm or function.
-You can easily copy these classes and functions into your local environment or Jupyter Notebooks to test them against standard datasets.

----
-*Created by Nikita Kutsyba.*